Serving all people by providing personalized health and wellness through exemplary care, education and research.

 1. Don’t smoke.
 Smoking causes constriction of the blood vessels.
 The small blood vessels called capillaries, like those on the spinal bones and discs, are particularly affected and do not receive the blood and nutrients they need.

 Stick to your favorite cardiovascular activity to keep your blood vessels healthy and strength-training to build the muscles around the spine.
-Plus, Dr. Carmody, notes, there’s good evidence that yoga is beneficial for back health.
+Plus, there’s good evidence that yoga is beneficial for back health.

 If back pain does strike, be sure to see a doctor if your pain is keeping you from performing normal activities of daily living, lasts longer than two weeks or is accompanied by an inability to urinate or difficulty urinating, numbness between the legs, weakness in the legs, chills or fever.

-If you’re experiencing chronic neck and back pain caused by injury, herniated discs, degenerative disc disease, spinal fractures, spine curvatures or spinal stenosis, the orthopaedic surgeons on the Baylor Plano medical staff can help.
-Learn more about Baylor Plano orthopaedics or get a physician referral.
+If you’re experiencing chronic neck and back pain caused by injury, herniated discs, degenerative disc disease, spinal fractures, spine curvatures or spinal stenosis, the orthopaedic surgeons on the Baylor Scott & White - Plano medical staff can help.
+Learn more about Baylor Scott & White - Plano orthopaedics or get a physician referral.